panoptes/panoptes.github.io/software/install.md

 # Bootstrap

-{% include note.html note="Have you bootstrapped your system?
+{% include note.html text="Have you bootstrapped your system?
 This is the ideal way to install all the software and create a consistent environment that your PANOPTES unit is expecting." %}

 {% highlight bash linenos %}
 wget https://raw.githubusercontent.com/panoptes/Hardware/master/bootstrap.sh && bash bootstrap.sh